 The cutting process does not stop if any single cutting edge gets damaged. |

-Cutting tool contacts workpiece with only one edge. |
+The cutting tool comes into contact with the workpiece with only one edge. |

-Cutting tool contacts workpiece with one or more edges. |
+The cutting tool comes into contact with the workpiece with one or more edges. |

 These tools perform drilling, milling, reaming, turning & more. |

-Single Point cutting tools are mainly utilized with a lathe, planer, shaper, or slotter machines. |
+Single-point cutting tools are mainly utilized with a lathe, planer, shaper, or slotter machines. |

-Multi-Point cutting tools are utilized with the grinding, milling, or more such heavy machinery. |
+Multi-point cutting tools are utilized for grinding, milling, or other heavy machinery. |

 Fabrication and design are simple. |